bombty/DOSPRESSO-App/replit.md

 # DOSPRESSO Franchise Management WebApp

 ## Overview
 DOSPRESSO is a comprehensive web-based platform designed for managing coffee shop operations across multiple franchise branches.
 It centralizes control for Headquarter (HQ) staff to monitor branches, assign tasks with AI-powered verification, track equipment, manage training, and provide support.
 The platform is localized for the Turkish market, with a Turkish user interface and role-based access for HQ and branch personnel.
-Key capabilities include AI-powered task verification, equipment fault reporting and tracking, a knowledge base, performance dashboards, automated reminders, checklist management, a training academy, and an HQ support ticket system.
+Key capabilities include AI-powered task verification, equipment fault reporting and tracking, a knowledge base, performance dashboards, automated reminders, checklist management, a training academy, an HQ support ticket system, and advanced shift management (QR check-in/out, shift templates, employee availability calendar, automated notifications).
 The business vision is to streamline franchise operations, improve efficiency, and ensure brand consistency across all DOSPRESSO branches.

 ## User Preferences
 Preferred communication style: Simple, everyday language.